 Making Instant Pot Pulled Pork:

 This recipe is an absolute breeze.
 I don’t brown.
 I don’t add any sauce.
 I don’t do anything fussy.
 I just give it almost the same treatment I do when I smoke a pork shoulder.
 The only difference: for quicker cooking, I break the shoulder down into large chunks.
 If there is a bone, just makes large cuts.
-I rub the pork shoulder with one of my favorite rib rubs, and toss it in the IP and sprinkle with the magic ingredient, Liquid Smoke.
+I rub the pork shoulder with one of my favorite rib rubs (If I have time, I’ll give that pork, once rubbed 24 hours in the fridge), and toss it in the IP and sprinkle with the magic ingredient, Liquid Smoke.
 Links are on the bottom of the page, but feel free to use your favorite rub.

-I add the rack that comes with the IP to the bottom, pile on the pork and use a little more water than usual.
+When I make this, I add the rack that comes with the IP to the bottom, pile on the pork, and use a little more water than usual.
 When you open the IP, most of the shoulder will be submerged in liquid, and you might wonder, “Why the rack?”
 It’s because I like the way the IP kind of carmelizes and slightly browns those pieces that are jutting up out of the liquid and that gives a little variance in the texture.

 Saving Money on Instant Pot Pulled Pork: